Custom Image Classifier: From Imbalanced Data to Production

 EfficientNet-B7 84.4% 66M 28 ms

-Training from scratch requires millions of examples.
-Fine-tuning a pretrained model yields good results with hundreds of images per class.
+Training from scratch requires millions of labeled examples.
+Fine-tuning a pretrained model yields excellent results with just hundreds of images per class.
+This approach is described in Wikipedia: Transfer Learning.
+We also leverage contrastive learning and knowledge distillation to further improve performance.

 import timm